jm55/THESIS/README.md

 1. Install Anaconda as shown [here](https://docs.anaconda.com/free/anaconda/install/linux/).
 2. Once completed, run Anaconda Terminal (assuming `conda config --set auto_activate_base False` ) by typing `soure <PATH_TO_ANACONDA>/bin/activate`

+## CUDA Toolkit
+Make sure you have installed the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) in your machine to ensure that GPU (CUDA-specific) is supported.
+Do note that this may replace (downgrade) your GPU driver.